Authentication

 Login($username, $password)

-For the login function, you can validate the username and password received from the function parameters and validate them through models or CURL requests.
+In the login function, you can validate the credentials received via the parameters using models, cURL requests, or other methods.

 public function Login($username, $password)